omelianlevkovych/dust/Notes.md

 - there can only be one owner at a time
 - when the owner goes out of scope, the value will be dropped

+In Rust: the memory is automatically returned once the variable that owns it goes out of scope.
+Q: How the OOP works than?
+How can you have instances in memory which you may resolve at some point and use them?